PDIS/transcript/2023-05-22-Meeting-with-Paul-Wilson-George-Kuo-Kenny-Huang.md

 So, if you ever have any spare capacity that you'd like to allocate, it could be for Taiwanese fellows or it could be for fellows from other parts that you'd like to support, we could also accommodate that.

 ### Audrey Tang:
-Or any non-Taiwanese fellows can become Taiwanese fellows if we just hand them a gold card of three years residency...
+Or any non-Taiwanese fellows can become also-Taiwanese fellows if we just hand them a gold card of three years residency...

 ### Kenny Huang:
 And we can also partially match that kind of fellowship.
 If anyone is sponsored by, endorsed by TWNIC, by Taiwan, I think that could be arranged.